prateekagr21/Heart-condition-Analysis/README.md

 - Observed the data to form meaningful insights!
 <br><br>
 - Did Exploratory Data Analysis on the dataset.
-- Used correlations to form a heatmap.
+- Used correlations to form a heatmap!!

 # For Visualizations, i used :
 - Visualizations were made by using Matplotlib and Seaborn Libraries..!!